 TRANSPORT - BUS Current Provision Extensive network of bus routes primarily provided by Metrobus serving neighbourhoods, town centre, Manor Royal and Gatwick.
 Fastway services use bus lanes and guideways to improve journey times and reliability.
 Fastway 10 service runs on a north-south route through the town provides high frequency service (up to every 6 mins) to a number of neighbourhoods and serves the town centre, Manor Royal and Gatwick.
 Fastway 20 serves Three Bridges Station.
 Other Fastway services provide routes to Horley and Redhill.
 Also regular bus services to Redhill, Horsham, East Grinstead, Worthing and Brighton.
 Crawley Bus Station is located adjacent to County Mall and Crawley Station in the town centre.
 The town centre, Manor Royal and Gatwick are all well served by existing bus services.
 New route 3 now providing a bus every 30 minutes from Forge Wood to Crawley and Gatwick, to increase further as the development builds out Good bus links to Three Bridges Station.
 All neighbourhood centres are served by buses.
 Most neighbourhood services have at least 4 buses an hour during day Evidence Base Position statement Stage 2 transport assessment (2014) Current Findings Requirement of bus networks taken into account in masterplans and road layout of any new neighbourhoods including: Fastway service 10 will be extended to serve Kilnwood Vale; Potential for further bus priority at junctions.
 Potential for increasing frequency of bus services to meet additional demand generated by new development.
+Improvements are needed at Broadfield bus stopping area at Broadfield shops; the current stopping area does not have the capacity to accommodate the number of buses that use this area.
 Future Studies and Further bus priority measures could be provided.
 Plans A new bus lane is planned for Manor Royal as well as a new bus station associated with the Station Gateway project.
 Metrobus plans to introduce 20 zero emission hydrogen electric fuel cell buses on the Fastway service in 2020.
-Phasing Timing of introduction of services to new neighbourhoods will take into account phasing of construction of dwellings and roads.
+Updated Transport Assessment Phasing Timing of introduction of services to new neighbourhoods will take into account phasing of construction of dwellings and roads.

 Funding The Crawley Area Transport Package is identified in the Coast to Capital Local Enterprise Partnership (C2C LEP)'s Strategic Economic Plan (SEP) as a key package of schemes that will implement transport improvements.
 Bus services to new neighbourhoods will need to operate on a commercial basis.
 May require subsidy from developers in early years when occupancy of new development is small.
 Summary Bus network in Crawley is extensive.
 Allocations within the existing neighbourhoods will benefit from the existing neighbourhood bus network.
 Network is being extended to serve additional neighbourhoods.
+There is scope for further interventions to improve the efficiency and capacity of the network.